Rach-design1/Photography-for-beginners/README.md

 It is purposely simple and non distracting, as the website is for beginners so it doesn't need to overly complicate anything!
 Plus the main purpose is to get someone to take their first photos and to book a lesson if they want to learn more.
 I really like how effective it is.

 ## Anything I would add if developing the website further
 If I was developing this site further, then this could be an opportunity to grow the site by adding a blog with additional online lessons; this could incorporate a video as well as text for better accessibility needs.
-This would then generate more options for retyrning users, as well as new users.
+This would then generate more options for returning users, as well as new users.

 ## Additional information/Improving my learning experience
 Learning better ways to do things more time efficiently and using a more powerful editor than replit (no offence replit, but for next project I'll try GitPod as I've found out now it's the better option).
 More clarity on the project and managing the workload in a way that doesn't negatively affect my Health, as I have really struggled with this whilst on this journey.
 So it is a HUGE achievement to be getting this far.
 I also feel it is hard going back to education as an Adult learner, as you feel like you haven't done any coursework for a very long time.
 So setting daily and weekly SMART targets will help.
 Also celebrating the small accomplishments as well as the bigger ones, they all add up over time.